COALAIP/specs/data-structure/README.md

 property are considered digital Manifestations while all others are physical Manifestations.
 See the [schema.org/CreativeWork definition](http://schema.org/CreativeWork) for the Linked Data context.

-To conveniently identify Manifestations, we also suggest adding a `isManifestation` property:
+To conveniently identify Manifestations, we also suggest adding a `isManifestation` property (*although this is not mandatory*):

 ```javascript
 {